stereotype441/language/working/augmentations/feature-specification.md

 Prior to this proposal, an entity like a class or function is introduced by a single syntactic declaration.
 With augmentations, an entity may be composed out of multiple declarations, the introductory one and any number of augmentations.
-We define a notion of a *augmentation context* to help us talk about the location where we need to look to collect all of the declarations that define some entity.
+We define a notion of an *augmentation context* to help us talk about the location where we need to look to collect all of the declarations that define some entity.